Engineering Works

 cancellation of services

-To apply for a refund, customers should go back to their ticket retailer to obtain this.
+To apply for a refund, customers should go back to their ticket retailer to obtain this unless they have used their ticket on an alternative service to which delay repay could be claimable for delays 30mins or more.
 If you bought your ticket through the Lumo website or app please visit our Refund website.

 When trains are cancelled, we provide the same information and help we give to customers affected by delays, and the same compensation policy applies.
 We set ourselves high standards of train punctuality and make every effort to get customers to their destination on time.